calliope-project/euro-calliope/docs/model/customisation.md

 With the Calliope model in your hands, you will be able to change any model parameter, any technology specifics, and the model definition to your liking.
 This kind of customisation can be useful to get to know the model and its parameters.
-To create reliable results, we do not advice to make any manual changes to anything but the model definition as this may impact traceability of your results.
+To create reliable results, we do advise making manual changes only to the model definition (`./{resolution}/example-model.yaml`) as this makes it possible to trace those changes later.
-For the model definition (as in `./{resolution}/example-model.yaml`) we encourage you to do manual changes.
 A typical customisation here would be to change the solver from `gurobi` to an open-source solver, e.g. `cbc` (see [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/config_defaults.html#run-configuration)).
-We consider all Euro-Calliope model components but the model definition as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).
+We consider all Euro-Calliope model subcomponents (everything other than the model definition itself) as a toolbox from which you can choose to define your model -- see the [Import customisation option](./customisation.md#imports).

 ## Imports

-The `example-model.yaml` definition file in each resolution sub-directory (e.g. `national/example-model.yaml`) specifies a list of other files to bring together to describe the model.
+The `example-model.yaml` definition file in each resolution sub-directory (e.g. `national/example-model.yaml`) specifies a list of other files to bring together to describe the model (under the `import` key).
 This list can be changed by the modeller to select a combination of different files (see also [Calliope's documentation](https://calliope.readthedocs.io/en/v0.6.7/user/building.html#files-that-define-a-model)).
+These files represent "modules" of the model definition and contain everything necessary for a given technology or technology group to exist.
+For instance, `techs/supply/hydro.yaml` defines two technologies (under the `techs` key) which will convert river flows into electricity.
+It also places that technology in every relevant modelled location (under the `locations` key), along with any location-specific information that is needed; in this case, the maximum capacity of hydropower in that location.
+Finally, there are potential overrides defined, which is an additional layer of customisation described further in the [overrides section](./customisation.md#overrides).
+Only by including `techs/supply/hydro.yaml` in the list of imports in `example-model.yaml` will the defined hydropower technologies exist in the built Calliope model.
+By default, the example model definition imports all modules except electricity transmission, so you can simply remove any modules from the list of imports if you do not want to consider that technology / technology group in your study.

 ### Transmission links

-Transmission links between locations in your model depend on the imported model file.
+Transmission links between locations in your model depend on the imported model file and are not included in the model definition by default.
-When you do not import any file, all locations are isolated (modelling full autarky).
+Therefore, when you run the default model definition all locations are isolated (modelling full autarky).

 For the national and regional resolutions with more than one location, you can import `./{resolution}/link-all-neighbours.yaml` which includes links between all neighbouring regions and a selection of pre-defined sub-sea links, but has no capacity limits.
-This file is imported in the example models and the pre-builts.

 At the national resolution, transmission links can be set based on an ENTSO-E ten-year development plan 2020 scenario (`national/entsoe-tyndp-links.yaml`).
 The ENTSO-E links define all existing and planned international connections, including their predicted net transfer capacities (NTCs).